microsoft/openvmm/Guide/src/dev_guide/getting_started/linux.md

 installation and set your password.
 You can open WSL by typing `wsl` or `bash` into Command Prompt or Powershell, or by opening the "Ubuntu" Windows Terminal profile that should have been created.

+> If you intend to cross-compile OpenVMM for Windows, please ensure you are
+> running a recent version of Windows 11.
+Windows 10 is no longer supported as a
+> development platform, due to needed WHP APIs.

 All subsequent commands on this page must be run within WSL2.